 By law, formal complaints must be in writing and be clearly and concisely stated.
 The complaint should include the facts constituting the basis of the complaint, including relevant dates.
-The complaint must also include citations to the specific statutes or PSC rules involved and the relief you request.
+The complaint must also include citations to the specific statutes, PSC rules or orders involved and the relief you request.
 Your name and address and the name and address of your attorney, if you employ one, must appear in the complaint.